segmentio/segment-docs/src/engage/faqs.md

 ## Why can't I connect the audience/computed trait to an existing destination in my workspace?

-Engage will not allow you to connect an audience/computed trait to a source that is already linked to a [Connections-based source](https://segment.com/docs/connections/sources/).
+Engage will not allow you to connect an audience/computed trait to a destination that is already linked to a [Connections-based source](https://segment.com/docs/connections/sources/).

 A new instance of the destination would need to be created with the correct Engage space selected as the data source during the destination’s configuration process.